Modi Regime Using Brutal Tactics To Suppress Kashmiris’ Struggle: APHC - UrduPoint

 Modi Regime Using Brutal Tactics To Suppress Kashmiris’ Struggle: APHC

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Nov, 2023) The All Parties Hurriyat Conference (APHC) has expressed concern over the brutal tactics being used by the Narendra Modi-led Indian government in Indian illegally occupied Jammu & Kashmir (IIOJ&K) to suppress the Kashmiris’ just struggle for right to self-determination.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Nov, 2023) The All Parties Hurriyat Conference (APHC) has expressed concern over the brutal tactics being used by the Narendra Modi-led Indian government in Indian illegally occupied Jammu and Kashmir (IIOJK) to suppress the Kashmiris’ just struggle for right to self-determination.

-According to Kashmir Media Service, the APHC spokesman in a statement issued in Srinagar strongly condemned the termination of government employees including President of Doctors Association Kashmir Dr Nisar-ul-Hassan, Salam Rathar, Abdul Majeed Butt and Farooq Ahmad Mir from their services.
+According to Kashmir Media Service, the APHC spokesman strongly condemned the termination of government employees including President of Doctors Association Kashmir Dr Nisar-ul-Hassan, Salam Rathar, Abdul Majeed Butt and Farooq Ahmad Mir from their services.

 He said, "Such dismissals are being made without holding any inquiry and are part of the anti-Kashmiri policy of the BJP regime."